Tori-coder/Project-2/README.md

 ### Potential Future Features

+Owing to a leave of absence and a tight deadline on my return to the course, I was unable to include many features that I wanted to.
+I shall continue to work on these after submission.

-- A feature for users to enter their name
+- A start screen with feature for users to enter their name - see [Unfixed Bugs](###unfixed-bugs) below
 - A high scores table
 - A feature to download correct answers for future learning
 - A better styled alert for correct/incorrect answers, including moving images and sound
+- The javascript should be refactored to reduce repetition

 ## UX